ovh/docs/pages/bare_metal_cloud/dedicated_servers/rescue-customer-windows/guide.en-gb.md

 > [!warning]
 >
 > Below is a list of recommended software for certain use cases.
-> This software ist not installed by default on the *rescue* image and are easily available on the internet.
+> This software is not installed by default on the *rescue* image and are easily available on the internet.

 | Software | Description |
 | --- | --- |